ravi9/openvino-wiki/StaticLibraries.md

 * Preprocessing library (to perform preprocessing like resize, color space conversions)
 * IR v7 reader (used in legacy tests only, if you are not to going to run OpenVINO tests, set `-DENABLE_TESTS=OFF` which disables IR v7 reader)

-With the static OpenVINO runtime, all these modules should be linked into a final user application and a list of the modules/configuration must be known on CMake configure stage, so to minimize the total binary size, explicitly turn `OFF` unnecessary components.
+With the static OpenVINO runtime, all these modules should be linked into a final user application and a **list of the modules/configuration must be known on CMake configure stage**, so to minimize the total binary size, explicitly turn `OFF` unnecessary components.
 Use [[CMake Options for Custom Compilation|CMakeOptionsForCustomCompilation ]] as a reference for OpenVINO CMake configuration.

 For example, to enable only IR v11 reading and CPU inference capabilities without G-API preprocessing, use:
 ```sh